-Last Friday the St Maarten Nature Foundation organized a beach clean-up with students of the Milton Peters College.
+Last Friday, the Nature Foundation organized a beach clean-up with students of the Milton Peters College as part of the ‘Reduce and Reuse’ project.
 Thirty students removed 186 pounds of trash from Mullet Bay Beach in just half an hour, by using the Trash Tracker method developed by Ocean Cleanup Organization 4Oceans by weighing all the collected trash and using reusable bags and gloves.

 The students also learned about the harmful impacts of littering and trash on our environment, marine life and wildlife.
 Littering causes serious negative impacts on nature and our environment.
 As an island, our trash and garbage washes down to the beaches straight into our oceans.
 Birds, marine life and wildlife are often found dead with stomachs full of plastic.
 Research from 2015 shows that 48% of fish tested had plastic in their stomach, by 2050 it is expected to have more plastic in the ocean than fish!